 The IdP SHALL issue a unique federated identifier for each PIV identity account according to the requirements in Sec.
 6.2.1, consisting of the logical combination of:

-To protect privacy, the IdP SHOULD use a cryptographically random value or a cryptographically derived value for the subject identifier portion of the federated identifier.
+The federated identifier SHOULD be stable over time for a PIV identity account at an IdP.
+To protect privacy, the IdP SHOULD use an unguessable value for the subject identifier, such as the output from an approved random-number generator or a value derived from an approved derivation method for the subject.
 The federated identifier SHALL NOT contain any personally identifiable information or any personal identifiers, such as the cardholder UUID, in an unencrypted or reversible form.
-The federated identifier SHOULD be stable over time for a PIV identity account at an IdP.

 The IdP SHALL create a secure session with the subscriber after a successful authentication event with a PIV credential using session management, as described in [SP800-63B].
 The IdP SHALL record the time of the last successful authentication event for a subscriber within the session associated with that subscriber.
 This time is used to calculate the authentication age of the session.